 To study overall evacuation time, we must establish some relationship between the time in minutes and number of steps of the simulation.
 We know that the movement of a person follows a discrete process in which displacement is rendered frame by frame.
 Each step of the movement represents a step in the simulation.
 According to Tregenza (1976), the average walking speed of a lone occupant in an environment may be assumed to be about 1.5 m/s.
-Thus, some person that covers the distance of 44,7 cm ($\sqrt{0.2}$ m, that is, a simple shift on the 0.2 m2 grid that discretizes the environment) would take about 0.298 seconds to complete, resulting in Eq.
+Thus, some person that covers the distance of $\sqrt{0.2}$ meters (that is, a simple shift on the 0.2 m grid that discretizes the environment) would take about 0.298 seconds to complete, resulting in Eq.
 (4), which provides the total evacuation time.
-Variable n{sim} represents the total number of discrete steps performed in the simulation before the latest cell leaves the environment.
+Variable $n{sim}$ represents the total number of discrete steps performed in the simulation before the latest cell leaves the environment.

 total evacuation time (min.) =

-$$\frac{n{sim} \times 0,298}{60}$$
+$$\frac{n{sim} \times 0.298}{60}$$

 .
-(3)
+(4)

 All simulations were carried out until all persons leave the environment, and then Eq.
-(3) was applied to provide the estimates of the total evacuation time in minutes.
+(4) was applied to provide the estimates of the total evacuation time in minutes.
 Table 1 shows the results of 1,000 replications for the models described by Eq.
 (1) and Eq.
-(2) with 5% and 10% occupation of the total space capacity.
+(3) with 5% and 10% occupation of the total space capacity.
 These densities were obtained from empirical studies (results not shown) regarding the maximum capacity of an environment in normal working conditions.

 Density Eq.
 (1) Eq.
+(3) p -value ( t -test)

-(2) p -value 5% Mean 1.3927 min.
+F 0/ Mean 1.3927 min.
 0.7955 min.
+0.0001

-0.0001 (t -test) 576 StdDev 0.0731 min.
+5% StdDev 0.0731 min.
 0.0536 min.
+0.0001

-0.0000 (F test) 400/ Mean 1.6401 min.
+4.00/ Mean 1.6401 min.
 0.9721 min.
+0.0000

-0.0002 (t -test) 10% StdDev 0.0914 min.
+10% StdDev 0.0914 min.
 0.0546 min.
-0.0000 (F test)
+0.0002

-Table 1: Mean evacuation time (min) as a function of the occupation, for models (1) and (2)
+Table 1: Mean evacuation time (min) as a function of the occupation, for models (1) and (3)

 It is clearly shown in Table 1 that both models, i.e., the traditional model (Eq.
 (1)) and the new model (Eq.
-(2)), result in significantly different estimates (p-value < 0.05) for the mean evacuation time and variance.
+(3)), result in significantly different estimates (p-value < 0.05) for the mean evacuation time.
 This result reinforces the significant effect of adding a new component to the model.
 As such, there may be some bias in the estimation of evacuation time if one does not take into account the changes in the average walking speed persons may experience in crowded environments.
 We see that variability is lower in the case in which we use the model described in Eq.
-(2).
+(3).
 This result can be explained by the fact that Eq.
-(2) assumes that people who are away from the crowd will have an almost entirely clear way ahead of them so that they develop a higher speed until they reach an overcrowded area and, consequently, develop a lower speed.
+(3) assumes that people who are away from the crowd will have an almost entirely clear way ahead of them so that they develop a higher speed until they reach an overcrowded area and, consequently, develop a lower speed.
 This phenomenon is noticeable during real-time simulation.